Category: State Park

 We were fairly close to the New River Gorge Bridge so we took the opportunity to go check it out.
 The boys snagged a badge and a patch there.
 It’s called New River, but it’s actually one of the oldest rivers in the world.
 It’s older than the Appalachian Mountains.
 At 876 feet, New River Bridge is the third highest bridge in the country.

+We also made it to Cathedral Falls!
+I don’t really know anything about Cathedral Falls except its super easy to get to.
 It’s always hard to judge how big something is in a picture unless you’re given a size comparison.
-If you look closely in the above picture, you’ll see Jerl and The Dude checking out some tadpoles to the left of the falls.
+If you look closely in the left picture, you’ll see Jerl and Alex checking out some tadpoles just to the left of the falls.

 We only had time for one more place so we hit Nuttallburg.
 It is impressive!

+In the 1870s John Nuttal wanted to take advantage of the rich coal deposits along the New River gorge and began buying up the land around it.
+By the turn of the century, Nuttallburg was a pretty busy mining community, but after his death it didn’t do so well.
 In the 1920s Henry Ford leased the town’s mines to provide for his company’s steel mills.
 He spent $100,000 to build the “button and rope” conveyor system you can see heading up the hill.
 Ultimately, his plan failed when he couldn’t control or buy the railroad, he needed to carry the coal form the mine to his mills and he sold his interests in the Nuttallburg mines in 1928.

 The row of coke ovens are still there.
 You can see where the Company Store was.
 You’ve heard the song 16 Tons by Tennessee Ernie Ford?
 “I owe my soul to the company store…” wasn’t far from the truth.
 Miners worked long hours in dangerous conditions to earn their pay.
 When the only store around was owned by the mining company…well, prices weren’t fair and miners usually ended up owing the Company Store more money than they made each week.